 In Alexander v.
 Nguyen, 78 F.4th 1140, 1144 (9th Cir.
 2023), the Ninth Circuit noted that “the law governing pretrial detainees’ claims of inadequate medical care and other dangerous conditions of confinement is still developing in the wake of the Supreme Court’s decision in Kingsley v.
-Hendrickson, 576 U.S. 389 (2015)[.]”
+Hendrickson, 576 U.S. 389 (2015).”
 The court added that under the third element discussed in the 2018 decision in Gordon, “[t]he plaintiff must ‘prove more than negligence but less than subjective intent—something akin to reckless disregard.’”
 Alexander, 78 F.4th at 1145 (stating that the “mere lack of due care by a state official is not enough to show a constitutional violation” under the Fourteenth Amendment) (quoting Gordon, 888 F.3d at 1125).

 The Fourth Amendment may also be applicable.
 In Graham v.
-Connor, 490 U.S. 386, 395 n.10 (1989), the Supreme Court observed that it was an open question “whether the Fourth Amendment continues to provide individuals with protection against deliberate use of excessive physical force beyond the point at which arrest ends and pretrial detention begins[.]”
+Connor, 490 U.S. 386, 395 n.10 (1989), the Supreme Court observed that it was an open question “whether the Fourth Amendment continues to provide individuals with protection against deliberate use of excessive physical force beyond the point at which arrest ends and pretrial detention begins.”
 But with regard to pre-arraignment custody, the Ninth Circuit held that the Fourth Amendment provides protection against the use of excessive force.
 Pierce v.
 Multnomah County, 76 F.3d 1032, 1043 (9th Cir.
-1996) (“We hold, therefore, that the Fourth Amendment sets the applicable constitutional limitations on the treatment of an arrestee detained without a warrant up until the time such arrestee is released or found to be legally in custody based upon probable cause for arrest.”).
+1996) (“We hold, therefore, that the Fourth Amendment sets the applicable constitutional limitations on the treatment of an arrestee detained without a warrant up until the time such arrestee is released or found to be legally in custody based upon probable cause for arrest.”); see also D’Braunstein, 131 F.4th at 768-69 (explaining the relationship between Fourth and Fourteenth Amendment protections for arrestees and pretrial detainees regarding medical care).

 In the appropriate case, the trial court may instruct the jury that in considering the elements, it should give deference to prison officials in the adoption and execution of policies and practices that in their judgment are needed to preserve discipline and to maintain internal security in a prison.
 Bell v.
 Wolfish, 441 U.S. 520, 547 (1979).
 Courts “must defer to the judgment of correctional officials unless the record contains substantial evidence showing [that] their policies are an unnecessary or unjustified response to problems of jail security.”
 Florence v.
 Bd. of Chosen Freeholders Cnty. of Burlington, 566 U.S. 318, 322-23 (2012).
 “It is well established that judges and juries must defer to prison officials’ expert judgments.”
 Norwood v.
 Vance, 591 F.3d 1062, 1066 (9th Cir.
 2010).